People

 Addison NaceGraduate Student

-Addison Nace is a PhD student in the Design Studies department at the School of Human Ecology at the University of Wisconsin–Madison.
-Addison is passionate about handmade textiles and their cultural history, meaning, and significance.
-She uses historical, artistic, community-based research, and oral history practices to understand how cross-cultural experiences can shape cultural appropriation or appreciation.
-She hopes to explore practices around decolonizing museums, how museums and markets interact, and the relationship between traditional artisans and modern designers during her time at UW–Madison.
+I am a PhD student in the Design Studies department at the School of Human Ecology at the University of Wisconsin–Madison.
+I am passionate about handmade textiles and their cultural history, meaning, and significance.
+I use historical, artistic, community-based research, and oral history practices to understand how cross-cultural experiences can shape cultural appropriation or appreciation.
+I hope to explore practices around decolonizing museums, how museums and markets interact, and the relationship between traditional artisans and modern designers during my time at UW–Madison.

-Board Member, Natik 2017-Present: Natik is a nonprofit that supports grassroots organizations in Chiapas, Mexico; and Sololá, Guatemala.
-Addison connected with Natik when she interned with one of its partners, Mujeres Sembrando la Vida, for six months in 2016.
-She continues to work to promote Mujeres Sembrando La Vida’s work in markets in the United States.
+I earned a BA (summa cum laude) in anthropology with a Spanish language focus from Antioch College in 2017.
+I have served as a board member for Natik since 2017.
+Natik is a nonprofit that supports grassroots organizations in Chiapas, Mexico, and Sololá, Guatemala.
+I connected with Natik when I interned with one of its partners, Mujeres Sembrando la Vida, for six months in 2016.
+I continue to work to promote Mujeres Sembrando La Vida’s work in markets in the United States.

 Awards and Recognition

-Portrait of Addison Nace a smiling white woman with short blonde hair, glasses.
+A white woman smiling, with short, blonde hair, wearing glasses.

 Department